Swahili: Current status

+Overview

+Estimates of the total number of first- and second-language Swahili speakers vary widely, from as low as 50 million to as high as 200 million, but generally range from 60 million to 150 million.

-Swahili has become a second language spoken by tens of millions of people in the four African Great Lakes countries (Kenya, DRC, Uganda, and Tanzania), where it is an official or national language.
+Swahili has become a second language spoken by tens of millions of people in the five African Great Lakes countries (Kenya, DRC, Rwanda, Uganda, and Tanzania), where it is an official or national language.
 It is also the first language for many people in Tanzania, especially in the coastal regions of Tanga, Pwani, Dar es Salaam, Mtwara and Lindi.
 In the inner regions of Tanzania, Swahili is spoken with an accent influenced by other local languages and dialects.
 There, it is a first language for most of the people who are born in the cities, whilst being spoken as a second language in rural areas.
 Swahili and closely related languages are spoken by relatively small numbers of people in Burundi, Comoros, Malawi, Mozambique, Zambia and Rwanda.
 The language was still understood in the southern ports of the Red Sea in the 20th century.
 The East African Community created an institution called the East African Kiswahili Commission (EAKC) which began operations in 2015.
 The institution currently serves as the leading body for promoting the language in the East African region, as well as for coordinating its development and usage for regional integration and sustainable development.

 Swahili is among the first languages in Africa for which language technology applications have been developed.
 Arvi Hurskainen is one of the early developers.
-The applications include a spelling checker, part-of-speech tagging, a language learning software, an analysed Swahili text corpus of 25 million words, an electronic dictionary, and machine translation between Swahili and English.
+The applications include a spelling checker, part-of-speech tagging, language learning software, an analysed Swahili text corpus of 25 million words, an electronic dictionary, and machine translation between Swahili and English.
 The development of language technology also strengthens the position of Swahili as a modern medium of communication.
-Furthermore, Swahili Wikipedia is among one of the few Wikipedias in an African language that features a fair amount of contributors and articles.